-In summary, this paper aims to make the following contributions.
+In summary, this paper aims to make the following contributions:

-- Feedback-driven interactive learning framework.
-We develop a feedback-driven learning framework for distributed power control of delay-sensitive users.
-Depending on the available information feedback, a user can form beliefs using interactive learning about what should be its expected future utility for the various actions or about the transmission strategies of its major interferers based on which it can compute the impact of its actions on its expected future utility. - 2) Cost-performance tradeoff of interactive learning.
-We characterize the cost of information feedback by explicitly considering 1) from whom (i.e., from which transmitters or receivers) this information is obtained and 2) how often such information is obtained (i.e., the frequency of getting feedback).
-We quantify the cost-performance tradeoff when learning from different information feedback to maximize the learning efficiency. - 3) Analytical upper bounds based on interactive learning.
-We also quantify the utility upper bounds that can be achieved by a user through learning based on private or public information feedback. - 4) Outperforming the Nash equilibrium performance in the power control game.
-We consider learning solutions based on both the private and public information feedback, which maximize the expected user's utility rather than myopically optimizing the immediate (current) utility.
-These learning solutions outperform the Nash equilibrium performance, which is achieved when users deploy myopic best response, such as iterative water filling [8].
+1) Feedback-driven interactive learning framework.
+We develop a feedback-driven learning framework for distributed power control of delay sensitive users.
+Depending on the available information feedback, a user can form beliefs using interactive learning about what should be its expected future utility for the various actions or about the transmission strategies of its major interferers based on which it can compute the impact of its actions on its expected future utility.

+2) Cost-performance tradeoff of interactive learning.
+We characterize the cost of information feedback by explicitly considering - a) from whom (i.e. from which transmitters or receivers) this information is obtained, and b) how often such information is obtained (i.e. the frequency of getting feedback).
+We quantify the cost-performance tradeoff when learning from different information feedback and show how to adapt the information feedback to maximize the learning efficiency.

+3) Analytical upper bounds based on interactive learning.
+We also quantify the utility upper bounds that can be achieved by a user through learning based on private or public information feedback.

+1 In this paper we will assume that the public information is accurately transmitted.
+However, if it is believed that malicious users are presented in the system, mechanism design can be used to compel users to declare their information truthfully (see [6]).

+4) Outperforming the Nash equilibrium performance in the power control game.
+We consider learning solutions based on both the private and public information feedback, which maximize the expected user's utility rather than optimizing myopically the immediate (current) utility.
+These learning solutions outperform the Nash equilibrium performance, which is achieved when users deploy myopic best response such as iterative waterfilling [8].

-This paper is organized as follows.
-In Section II, we discuss the considered network settings and formulate the studied informationally decentralized dynamic resource management problem among wireless users that are competing for resources with incomplete information.
+The paper is organized as follows.
+In Section II, we discuss the considered network settings and formulate the studied informationally-decentralized dynamic resource management problem among wireless users competing for resources with incomplete information.
 In Section III, we characterize the information feedback and discuss the cost-performance tradeoff of the information feedback.
 Based on the type of information feedback, we introduce two classes of interactive learning solutions and discuss how to adjust the information feedback to improve the learning efficiency.
 In Section IV, payoff-based learning is discussed, which employs only private information feedback.
 In Section V, we introduce model-based learning, which requires public information feedback.
-Section VI presents simulation results, and Section VII concludes this paper.
+Section VI presents simulation results and Section VII concludes the paper.